Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 To get a metric of how many pixels to count as "one character" of redaction:

--   Get output of text from activity descriptions without redactions; run through a simple script to count the frequency of each character.
+-   Get output of text from activity descriptions without redactions then run this text through a script to count the frequency of each character.
 (In particular, I used `23_8654_Final.pdf` with 33 pages as the textual reference)
-    -   Remove empty or redacted lines of output, lines with just "Extra Patrol" (commonly repeated, throws off metric of average character frequency)
+    -   Remove empty or redacted lines of output and lines with just "Extra Patrol" (commonly repeated, throws off metric of average character frequency)
 -   Measure the width of each character on PDF images, in pixels, taking an average of about 5 measurements of characters
 -   Using character frequencies and widths, calculate the average pixel width of a character.
-See the [calculation spreadsheet](/example/character_width_calculation.xlsx) for detailed numbers.
+See the [calculation spreadsheet](/example/character_width_calculation.xlsx) for full calculations.

-Note that this process calculates average character width using non-redacted character frequencies, using this as a notion of character width for redacted text.
+Note that this process calculates average character width using *non-redacted* character frequencies, using this as a notion of character width for *redacted* text.
 Of course, we can't measure redacted character frequencies, so this is likely the best approximation we can make.

 ### Potential drawbacks